anishg93/RAG-vs-CRAG/README.md

   ```python
   local_llm = "llama3"
   ```
-  - You can select any models from [Ollama Model Hub](https://ollama.com/library)
+  - You can choose any models from [Ollama Model Hub](https://ollama.com/library)
 - You can also change the embedding model name in `../main.py` in `embedding_model_name` as shown below,
   ```python
   embedding_model_name = "all-MiniLM-L6-v2"
   ```
-  - You can select any [Hugging Face Sentence Transformers Models](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html) for document embedding for your retriever
+  - You can choose any [Hugging Face Sentence Transformers Models](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html) for document embedding for the retriever
 - For vectorstore/vector database I have used [Chroma Vectorstore](https://www.trychroma.com/) but you are welcome to experiment with other vectorstores as well.
 - Lastly, select any website url to test this out.
 Replace the `urls` variable with your website url.
 - In terminal, run the following command